 The Black Church.
 Is a landmark of Brasov that is included in any city guide.
 It represents an important monument of gothic architecture not only in Romania, but in this part of Europe.
 The entrance fee is only 10 lei for adults.

-Rope Street.
-It’s one of the narrowest streets in Europe, some even say it can be considered the narrowest and it’s not exactly a place where you can go to do something, but rather to see it.
+Rope Street is one of the narrowest streets in Europe.
+Some even say it can be considered the narrowest and it’s not exactly a place where you can go to do something, but rather to see it.
 The houses on the street are still inhabited.

 Tampa Mountain.
 Brasov has always been associated with this mountain that seems like it acts as a guardian of the city.
 To get to the letters of Brasov, hung like the ones on the Hollywood hill, you can take a cable car.
 The climb on Mount Tampa lasts only a few minutes and cost 16 lei for a round trip.
 There is also a natural reserve where you can go on hiking trails, if you’re passionate about adventure travel.